ttfake/BiosignalDataAcquisition/README.md

 # BiosignalDataAcquisition
 Simple modular biosignal data acquisition software.

 This project (as well as this Readme) is a work in progress and is in its infancy as of 09 May 2019.
-It is intended as a replacement for all of the overly complicated biosignal data acquisition software that currently exists.

 For the user: